mothdotmonster/shell-goodies/README.md

 ## spoofmail
 a small bit of glue that lies to cronie and pretends to be sendmail, and then sends you a notification when your cronjobs have something to say. because it's not 1995 anymore, we have desktop notifications now.

+to use, simply copy it to /usr/bin/sendmail, and restart cronie.service

 ## fuzzysleep
 a tool to prevent you and all your buddies from crashing the server at midnight on Sunday from crontab overloads, by sleeping for a random amount of time. designed mainly to be ran before cron jobs.